hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 your Guru."
 And the disciple nodded assent to all questions of the kind.

-Swamiji then continued: "The real Guru is he who leads you beyond this Mâyâ of endless birth and death — who graciously destroys all the griefs and maladies of the soul.
+Swamiji then continued: "The real Guru is he who leads you beyond this Māyā of endless birth and death — who graciously destroys all the griefs and maladies of the soul.
 The disciple of old used to repair to the hermitage of the Guru, fuel in hand; and the Guru, after ascertaining his competence, would teach him the Vedas after initiation, fastening